Tips for the First-Time Business Traveler

 Share

 As a business traveler, you’re probably constantly on the go.
-You travel daily to different destinations, meet new people, and often stay at hotels that are miles away from anything interesting.
+You travel daily to different destinations, meet new people, and often stay at hotels miles away from anything interesting.
 This type of life may be a little overwhelming for you if you’re new to the traveling game.
 Fortunately, there are several things you can do to make your first trip more enjoyable and productive.
 These tips should help.

 A little over four years ago, I left my corporate job in California and moved to New York City to start my own business.
 I spent my first six months traveling back and forth between NYC and San Francisco, working from both locations.
-Now that I have been in business for three years, I’ve learned how to be a happy while away from home.
+Now that I have been in business for three years, I’ve learned how to be happy while away from home.

 What to pack in your suitcase